Nursing Assistant Registry

 Yes, this is allowed if it meets the 1503 requirements.
 If additional candidates are testing in one room, a Large Lab Waiver (available on the D&SDT-Headmaster - Minnesota Nurse Aide website) needs to be requested.

 The glasses are used for measuring fluids as part of the feeding skills test.
-At this time, the feeding skills test has been suspended.
-In preparation for future testing, test sites should have these glasses available.
+At this time, the feeding skill task.
+The feeding skill will resume for testing effective December 11, 2023.
+In preparation for testing, test sites should have these glasses available by December 11, 2023.
 The glasses can be purchased through Headmaster or elsewhere.

-The reading level is between 5.4 to 5.6 reading level, meaning less than 6th grade reading level.
+The reading level is between 5.1 to 5.7 on the Flesch-Kincaid reading level scale, meaning a less than 6th grade reading level.

-There are 70 questions on the test, and candidates must receive a score of 76% to pass the knowledge test.
+There are 70 questions on the test; candidates must answer 54 questions correctly to obtain a passing score of 76% on the knowledge test.

 Candidate tests from March 4 to April 4, 2022, indicated that candidates completed the test in an average of 36 minutes.

-Each state convenes a group of experts, called a Test Advisory Panel (TAP), which includes teachers and instructors that teach the nurse aide program curriculum to choose which questions appear on the test.
+Each state convenes a group of experts, called a Test Advisory Panel (TAP), which includes teachers and instructors that teach the nurse aide program curriculum along with providers, educators, and experts in cultural diversity to choose which questions appear on the test.

-The Minnesota TAP consisted of 24 teachers and instructors; they chose the questions that are included on the Minnesota Nurse Aide Test based on a review of several Minnesota nurse aide program curricula.
+The Minnesota TAP chose the questions that are included on the Minnesota Nurse Aide Test based on a review of several Minnesota nurse aide program curricula.

 Each question is graded for difficulty on a scale of 0-1 based on a statistical calculation, a lower score indicates a more difficult question.
 A difficulty value less than 0.25 means that very few test takers answer the question correctly.
 Conversely, a difficulty value greater than 0.97 indicates that very few test takers ever miss the question.